 Only 4 Members

 As only four people can be members of the Fund at any given time multiple Funds may be required to cater for larger member numbers or difficult estate planning considerations as may be found in “blended” families.

 It is not necessary for each member to reside at the same address or even in the same State.
-It is necessary for at least half the members to live in Australia or to have appointed Attorneys who do so.
-If this condition cannot be satisfied the Fund may need to be wound up or converted to a Small APRA Fund which is similar in many respects to a self managed superannuation fund but has an approved trustee in place.
+It is necessary for at least half the members live in Australia or to have appointed Attorneys who do so.
+If this condition cannot be satisfied the Fund may need to be wound up or converted to a Small APRA Fund which is similar in many respects to a self-managed superannuation fund but has an approved trustee in place.
 It is important that the residency conditions are satisfied.